 “The foundation of a democracy is, above all, the truth”

-Entries for the Simon Wiesenthal Prize can be submitted within the submission period.
+Submissions for the Simon Wiesenthal Prize will be open in 2024.

 Frequently Asked Questions